Extreme events in dynamical systems and random walkers: A review: Introduction

-There is no strict definition \cite{albeverio2006extreme,mcphillips2018defining,akhmediev2010editorial} available for extreme events in the literature due to its extensive acceptance in diverse fields, especially in the context of natural events since a relatively smaller event can make huge damage.
-When talking about characteristics of such large impact events, the first word that comes into anyone's mind is unpredictability \cite{albeverio2006extreme}.
-These devastating events appear from nowhere without any clue increasing the overall peril in terms of its havoc.
+There is no strict definition \cite{albeverio2006extreme,mcphillips2018defining,akhmediev2010editorial} available for extreme events in the literature due to its extensive acceptance in diverse fields, especially in the context of natural events since a relatively smaller event can even make a huge damage.
+When talking about the characteristics of such large impact events, the first word that comes into anyone's mind is unpredictability \cite{albeverio2006extreme}.
+These devastating events appear from nowhere without any clue, increasing the overall peril in terms of its havoc.
 In some cases, early warning signals of upcoming extreme events may be possible to find, thanks to the advancement of science and technology \cite{boers2014prediction,carrara1999use,laptev2017time,denny2009prediction,thompson2002stratospheric,scheffer2009early,karnatak2017early}.
-But most of the cases, researchers are tried to reduce the damage and mitigate the harmful impact on society using several approaches \cite{chapman1996project,nott2006extreme}.
+But in most of the cases, researchers are trying to reduce the damage and mitigate the harmful impact on society using several approaches \cite{chapman1996project,nott2006extreme}.
 Besides, {\it extreme value theory} \cite{coles2001,de2007extreme}, a field of statistics, is found to be helpful for understanding the probabilities associated with extreme events.
 The application of extreme value theory from this perspective is acknowledged in various fields such as hydrology \cite{bruun1998comparison} and finance \cite{gilli2006application}.
-Interested readers may consult Ref.\ \cite{majumdar2020extreme} for a quick review on extreme value theory.
+Besides, a statistical approach can analyze extreme events in fluid dynamics \cite{sapsis2021statistics}.
+Interested readers may consult Ref.\ \cite{majumdar2020extreme} for a quick review of the extreme value theory.